Organizational Accounts Frequently Asked Questions

 No. Each Company Group is separate.
 Someone in Company Group “A” will not be able to see what happens in Company Group “B,” even if those 2 Company Groups represent the same company with the same EIN.

-You need to wait for an invitation.
+You need to wait for an invitation from the person in your company who set up the Administrator account.
 If you already have an H-1B registrant account but were not designated as an Administrator responsible for setting up the Company Group, an Administrator chosen by your organization may invite you to their Company Group by sending an invitation to the appropriate email address.
 You could be invited as an Administrator or Member.
 You need to wait to receive the invitation, which will have a link to join the group.

 When you log in, you will come to the company onboarding page shown below.
-Choose the second box, “Review your pending invitations.”
+Choose the first box, “Review your pending invitations.”

 If you are an Administrator and you created a Company Group, you can invite other people to your group.
 You can build the group to meet your needs.
 There are a few things to consider: